-This blog post was updated on 3rd March 2017 with recent research and findings.
+This blog post was updated on July 2, 2019, with recent research and findings.
 Give it fresh read for new insights on how to build trust for your eCommerce website.

-What is Trust And Its Role in eCommerce?
+Consumer Trust and Its Role in Ecommerce

-Three factors contribute to the state of trust: the chance for gain, chance for a loss and an uncertainty regarding the matter.
+As an emotion, trust has various other aspects – social, psychological, economical, philosophical – as detailed by Wikipedia.
+Three factors contribute to the state of trust—the chance for gain, chance for a loss, and an uncertainty regarding the matter.

 It’s important to understand that trust is not a choice, but an underlying psychological state that can be influenced.